The purest form of natural water is :

 (b) A solution that cannot dissolve any more of the solute at a given temperature is called a saturated solution.

-(c) A saturated solution that contains more solute than it can hold at room temperature is called supersaturated solution.
+(c) A solution that contains more solute than it can normally hold at a given temperature is called a supersaturated solution.

 How do the solubility of a solid and a gas get affected by